Now that your teenagers are old enough to stay up to midnight, how should we celebrate the New Year?

 New Year’s Eve Fun with Teenagers

-Celebrate with an NYE party at home.
 This may be your immediate family.
 Or you may have your teens invite a few friends over.
-This is one night of the year, I really want my kid to celebrate at home.
-Too many drunk people on the streets.
-I also would trust him going to a party where the parents are also hosting their own friends with all the alcohol around and the adults may not be focused on the teens.
+This is one night of the year, I really want my kid to celebrate at home and not driving around.

 Dress in your fancy clothes even if staying at home.
 Or at least choose something sparkly or stick with black, silver, and white.
 Add in some fun NYE hats and noisemakers and you’re set.